YelenaMerzlyakova/ChoiceIDE/README.md

  * Labourous installion
  * Slow launch time
  * Uses a lot of memory eventhough it's lightweight (remains to be seen)
- *

 ## 3. Table Presentation

-A concise representation of a few of key pros and cons.
+A concise representation of a few key pros and cons.

 **PROS** | 	**CONS**
 ---|---